Edit Content

 A guest blog written by Michelle Herbst, PT

 Pelvic Floor Exercises, or Kegels, is the contraction of the muscles between the pubic bone and tailbone.
 When a pelvic floor exercise is performed, the person should feel a gentle tightening and lifting sensation in the lower abdomen and perineum.
-The pelvic floor muscle contraction is complete when the muscles relax and let go of the contraction.
+The pelvic floor muscle contraction is complete when the muscles relax and let go of the contraction to your pelvic floor workout.

 Please keep in mind these tips when performing a pelvic floor exercise to protect yourself from undue harm.
 One, you must be able to maintain your breath and therefore be able to inhale and exhale while performing a Kegel and avoid breath holding or bearing down.
 Two, your muscular effort should be around 75 to 80 percent.
 If you are exerting 100 percent effort, you are likely using the pelvic floor muscles and many other muscle groups as well.